kateolmstead/unity-sdk/README.md

 Playnomics.instance.startPlaynomics(<APPID>);
 ```

-If possible, you should provide your own `<USER-ID>`, especially if your game is cross-platform, since *best-effort* unique identifiers are generated differently depending on the Platform.
+If possible, you should provide your own `<USER-ID>`, especially if your app is cross-platform, since *best-effort* unique identifiers are generated differently depending on the Platform.
 If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each user.
-This is typically discerned dynamically when a user starts the game.
+This is typically discerned dynamically when a user starts the application.
 Some potential implementations:

 * An internal ID (such as a database auto-generated number).
 * A hash of the user’s email address.